 - Auto Pause Disabled: Turns on and off auto pause mode.

 - D-pad Only: This is a read only mode and it cannot be set.
 This mode will turn off when any analog movement is seen.
 It simply tells you if you are using a controller with no analogs.
+Used for API integration.

 - Button Mapping: The API tool allows alternative mappings.
 There are presets for Sony Playstation 3, Xbox 360, Android, and default.
 You may also make your own presets.

 - Hotswap Disabled: Using this feature may have undesirable effects.
 This will prevent auto searching for controllers (hotswap).
 To switch to another controller, a reset will be needed.
 This mode comes on in force mode.